Mosquitoes known to carry dengue, yellow fever seen in California

-LOS ANGELES (Reuters) - A tropical mosquito known to carry potentially fatal diseases such as dengue and yellow fever has been detected in California, raising concerns among public health officials and prompting intense efforts to eradicate the insect.
+LOS ANGELES, Oct 30 (Reuters) - A tropical mosquito known to carry dengue and yellow fever has been detected in California, raising concerns among public health officials and prompting intense efforts to prevent the spread of the potentially deadly diseases.

+The mosquito, known by the scientific name Aedes aegypti requires little standing water to reproduce.

+“This mosquito bites during the day.
+It’s an aggressive mosquito and that in itself - the nuisance aspect - is going to be huge for people in our areas,” said Steve Mulligan, director of the Consolidated Mosquito Abatement District that encompasses parts of Fresno County.

+“It could bring about an impact in our lifestyle.
+We like to be outdoors in summertime and enjoy our backyards,” he said.

-No illnesses associated with the mosquito, known by the scientific name Aedes aegypti, have been reported since it first appeared in California’s Central Valley in June, and none of the specimens trapped and tested has been found to be infected.
+None of the specimens trapped and tested since the mosquito first appeared in California’s Central Valley in June have been found to carry disease, and no illnesses associated with the insect have been reported.

-But the species’ feeding and breeding habits make it a voracious pest, which if allowed to propagate could pose a serious new health threat to the nation’s most populous state while diminishing its outdoor lifestyle, authorities say.
+But the tiny insect’s feeding and breeding habits make it a voracious pest, which if allowed to propagate could pose a risk to the nation’s most populous state as an avenue of infection for dengue and yellow fever, public health authorities said.

-The small dark mosquito, distinguished by white markings and banded legs, feeds aggressively during the day, is especially fond of humans, often bites indoors, and requires very little standing water to reproduce.

-“If it gets established, it’s going to change the way we live in California,” Tim Phillips, manager of the Fresno Mosquito and Vector Control District, which identified some of the first small invaders, said on Wednesday.

 Native to tropical and subtropical regions, the species has already turned up in Hawaii, Arizona, Texas and parts of the U.S. Southeast, Florida in particular.